-We offer the following Group 2 subjects.
-Students choose from
+We offer the following Group 2 subjects for students to choose from:

-- English B

-- French B

-- German B

-- Mandarin B

-- French ab initio

-- Spanish ab initio

-- Mandarin ab initio (online)
+English B HL French B SL / HL Mandarin B SL / HL French ab initio SL Spanish ab initio SL Mandarin ab initio SL

-Language B courses are full language and literature courses for students who have been studying the language to IGCSE level or equivalent.
+Language B courses are full language and literature courses for students who have been studying the language at IGCSE level or equivalent.
 Language ab initio courses are beginner courses for students with little or no experience of the language.
 The ab initio courses are only available at standard level.